 - The results gained from doing this right are often mind blowing, but it doesn’t happen overnight.
 Give it time, quarterly reviews are a great starting point and KPI’s are vital.
 Remember if the goals are defined properly the team can work out how much traffic they need and workout conversion rates.

 But if you do all the previous steps correctly then you will only produce the right content, that will result in the goals you set being hit.
-This means you are as efficient as possible and your returns are as big as possible
+This means you are as efficient as possible, and your returns will reflect that growth.

 Rinse & Repeat – It’s A Continual Effort